 You can try Kegel exercises to help tighten the muscles around the vagina.
 You can begin these shortly after delivery.
 Tighten the muscles that surround the opening of the vagina and rectum as if you are trying not to urinate.
 Hold for several seconds and then slowly relax.
 Repeat five to 10 times, several times a day.

 In addition, you can help your body return to normal by using good body mechanics.
 Sit, stand, and walk with proper postural alignment.
 Bend at your knees to pick things up.
 Avoid bending from the waist, which strains and pulls the back muscles.

 Your body needs time and a balanced diet to recover from pregnancy and adjust to meeting the needs of your new baby.

 Keep these things in mind:

 - You should drink eight to 10 glasses of fluids (water, juice, milk) every day.
-Limit caffeine, including soda, tea, coffee and chocolate.
+Limit caffeine, including soda, tea, coffee and chocolate and highly sweetened beverages.

-- Finish taking your prenatal iron and vitamin pills.
+- Finish taking your prenatal vitamin and iron pills as prescribed.
 If you are breastfeeding, take them the entire time you are nursing.
 Your doctor can renew your prenatal vitamin prescription if you run out.

 For any significant problems such as severe constipation, please contact your health-care provider for a laxative or stool softener or other medical advice.
 If you would like a nutrition consult, have your health care provider make a referral to the W&I Outpatient Nutrition Services Department.
 (401-274-1122 ext 42749)